 - Start seeds about six weeks prior to the last average frost date.

 Follow the same planting instructions as you would for other vegetables.

 - Use pre-moistened, seed starting mix free from fertilizer in trays, packs, or pots.

-- Sow seeds 1/2 in. deep, place trays on consistent bottom heat of 70°-75°F, and cover tray with plastic dome or wrap to help retain moisture but uncover and spritz with warm water as needed until seeds germinate in 7-14 days.
-(Seeds can be pre-soaked for 8 hrs. prior to sowing to enhance germination)
+- Sow seeds 1/2 in. deep, place trays on consistent bottom heat of 70°-75°F, and cover tray with a plastic dome or wrap to help retain moisture but uncover and spritz with warm water as needed until seeds germinate in 7-14 days.
+(Seeds can be pre-soaked for eight hours prior to sowing to enhance germination)

 - Transplant seedlings deep to allow buried stems to grow roots, which yields stronger plants.

 - Plants seedlings out very early in spring as vegetative growth needs to happen before the flower head starts.
 If you expect a hard frost, cover the plants with a row cover, a sheet of plastic, or an old bed sheet to prevent frost damage.

 - If seedling growth stalls out, fertilize with water-soluble 4-6-8 or 6-6-6 food at 1/2 strength, once per week.

 - When plants are large enough, harden off for 7-10 days prior to planting out about two weeks prior to the last frost.